roguedarkjedi/dogcam-ai/README.md

 There's a few faults to this program:

-* No methods of reconnection on failure or disconnection for the command server
+* No methods of reconnection on command server failure or disconnection (The video streamer has a reconnection system)
 * Better training models with small focused data sets would be of better usage.
 Until a better model is created, it still uses [mobilessd from tensorflow](https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API)
 * The logging is a bit much.